-During the year, the Society transferred \$47,000 from the Internally Restricted fund to the Unrestricted Fund to purchase computer software.
+During the year, the Society transferred \$NIL (2022 - \$47,000) from the Internally Restricted fund to the Unrestricted Fund.

 8. Deferred Contributions Related to Capital Assets

 Deferred contributions related to capital assets represent restricted contributions which are used to renovate and upgrade buildings and equipment.
 The changes in the deferred contributions balance are as follows: